THE MUD HOME

 Mud is a smooth work buddy.
 It sticks and slides and yearns to be given structure.
 Stone on the other hand comes with a sturdy personality intact.
 “Here I am,” it says.
 “Now make me part of something.”

-Initially I assumed I’d have to hire a mason in to do all my stone work.
-I probably still will for the largest cabana.
-But the more I play around, the more I get the hang of this rocky jigsaw game.
-Stone work agrees with me.
+I've played around and stone work agrees with me.
 It’s heavy.
 It demands patience and a fair bit of will power.
 But it gives something back.
 The clunk of each rock, as it finds its place, is deeply satisfying.
 The smell of the limestone, as one gruff face hits another, is delectable.
+But when I looked around at how the professionals do it, I just wanted to learn more of the art.
+Enter Jose Manuel the former stone mason.

 Picture